 We have identified Honduras, Rwanda and Uganda as countries that are ready for rapid progress, and where we will work together to align our programming and build our network for collective action.

 The country networks / hubs are in the process of developing the roadmaps to achieve universal access based on the local context.
 We have partnerships with and agreement from governments in these countries to work together towards universal coverage and sustained access for everyone, everywhere, forever.

-In Honduras the Agenda for Change is carried out by the Para Todos, Por Siempre (Everyone, Forever) initiative.
-This is an initiative of some ten non governmental organisations, the main central government entities and some 30 municipalities.
-In these 30 municipalities a roadmap is being followed towards the achievement of universal coverage with water, sanitation and hygiene (WASH) services and ensuring that those are sustainable.
+In Honduras the Agenda For Change is carried out by the Para Todos, Por Siempre (Everyone Forever) initiative.
+This is an initiative of some ten non-governmental organisations, the main central government entities and some 26 municipalities.
+In these 26 municipalities a roadmap is being followed towards the achievement of universal coverage with water, sanitation and hygiene (WASH) services and ensuring that those are sustainable.

 WASAC will lead the pilot phase in Ngororero District, WaterAid will lead in Bugesera District, and Water For People in Gicumbi District.
-Then the intent is for the approach is scaled up nationally.
+Then the intent is to scale up the approach to national level.

 The WA4C was created by IRC, Water For People and WaterAid in Uganda and is coordinated by IRC who hosts the hub secretariat.

 Just as Agenda For Change is about delivering services that last, and building local systems to deliver those services, the WA4C is a systems approach that embodies four sets of collaborative behaviours; the District-wide Approach (WaterAid), Everyone Forever (Water For People), Service Delivery Approach (IRC) and Aid Effectiveness (Sanitation and Water for All - SWA).